brahimdidi/DatesFestival/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
+## Cindy Shin is the owner of this design
 - Hat tip to anyone whose code was used
 - Inspiration
 - etc